zopefoundation/zodbdocs/documentation/guide/writing-persistent-objects.rst

 Currently, you can't change your mind about whether a class is persistent (subclasses ``persistent.Persistent``) or not.
-If you save objects in a database who's classes subclass ``persistent.Persistent``, you can't change your mind later and make them non-persistent, and the other way around.
+If you save objects in a database whose classes subclass ``persistent.Persistent``, you can't change your mind later and make them non-persistent, and the other way around.
 This may be a `bug or misfeature
 <https://github.com/zopefoundation/ZODB/issues/99>`_.